-Resumes in general are tools for merchandising yourself to employers like trade or buying and selling of goods.
+Resumes, in general, are tools for merchandising yourself to employers like trade or buying and selling of goods.
 Variations in resumes are influenced by the individuals involved.
-For a teenager who is looking for a summer job, a summer resume is applicable.
+For a teenager who is looking for a summer job, a summer job resume is applicable.
 A resume with the specified expertise background and skills of a business professional is called a business resume.

 In writing a resume, there are different resume styles to choose from.
 Aside from that, to achieve an effective resume for submission, there are guidelines and sample resumes that would give you ideas on how to prepare your own business resume.

 37+ Business Resume Templates in Word | PSD | InDesign | Apple Pages | Publisher - START DOWNLOADING

 Business Analyst Resume Templates

 Business Analyst Resume Sample

 Finance Business Resume

 Business Administrative Resume Template